 Asking for feedback is an important skill to learn in our residential program.
 Students have the opportunity to earn feedback cards by asking our residential program’s staff for feedback, recording the feedback as they heard it, then repeating it back to staff.
 They can use feedback cards to purchase items and privileges from the student store.

-Losing a Level or Step
+Losing a Level

 There are times when a student may make poor choices that require the suspension of privileges.
 Students may lose a daily step if they participate in such behaviors as lying, stealing, note passing, and not participating in level activities.
 When a student loses a step, their privileges are “frozen” for a period of 48 hours and they are not permitted to advance in our residential program during that time.
 When students engage in serious behaviors, such as hurting others, leaving the facility without permission, or having contraband items, they may lose a level.
 This decision is made by the residential program’s treatment team.
 When a student loses a level, there are therapeutic assignments that must be completed before advancing back to their previous level.